matin4578107/CSRF/readme.txt

-Add automaticaly CSRF cheker to your project.
+Add automaticaly CSRF checker to your project.

 Steps to use: